- This event has passed.

 Richard Talbert, William Rand Kenan, Jr. Professor of History

 The Conflicts and Declining Power of the British Empire

 Susan Thorne, Associate Professor of History, Duke University

-Collapse of the Ottoman and Russian Empires: Nations, Races, and Social Conflicts
+Collapse of the Ottoman and Russian Empires: Nation, Religion, and Class

 Eren Tasar, Assistant Professor of History